elixir-no-nels/EHOS/README.md

 This has been developed on Centos7 on an OpenStack cloud running version 3.15.0, and HTCondor version 8.7.8.

 ## Installation and setup
-First you need to enter your OpenStack login credentials into a keyston_rc.sh file and source it so the `openstack` command can run properly.
+First you need to enter your OpenStack login credentials into a keystone_rc.sh file and source it so the `openstack` command can run properly.
 Then clone this repository `git clone https://github.com/elixir-no-nels/EHOS` and run `./DynamicVM-DynamicScaling-0.2.sh` and it's running with the base configuration settings.
 You probably want to change them.